devsecopsgirl/internship-appsecco/docs/Ubuntu-server-VM-setup.md

 ![](Images/2020-08-18_22-13.png)

-By default the English (US) layout and variant keyboard is selected.
+By default, the English (US) layout and variant keyboard is selected.

 Press the `Enter` button.